estruyf/blog-content/content/posts/2021-04-15-how-to-use-the-oauth-on-behalf-of-flow-in-a-node.js-azure-functions.md

 When the Azure Function retrieves the call, it will first validate the JWT token to make sure it comes from known audiences.
 In this case, it is the Application ID URI `api://<client-id>`.
 If it is a valid token, that will be used to get an access token to call the Microsoft Graph on your behalf.

-{{< blockquote type="Info" text="In the sample, you will find an `app` folder.
+{{< blockquote type="info" text="In the sample, you will find an `app` folder.
 This folder contains a sample express app that you can use combined with the Azure Function to test the flow." >}}